Migrating from MailChimp/Mandrill to Amazon SES/Sendy

 As you can see the table speaks for itself.
 The total price escalates very quickly with the increase in the number of subscribers.
 This is when we realized there must be a better way.
 We just have to look for it.

 That is when we came across Sendy which claims to be 100x cheaper.
 So we had to find out more about it.
-Sendy is another email marketing tool which has all the core features of MailChimp plus it uses Amazon’s Simple Email Service or SES to send emails which is very cheap as it costs $1 per 10,000 emails.
+Sendy is another email marketing tool that has all the core features of MailChimp plus it uses Amazon’s Simple Email Service or SES to send emails which is very cheap as it costs $1 per 10,000 emails.

 Sendy comes with a one-time fee (currently $59), but still, very cost-effective as compared to MailChimp.
 Also, Sendy does not cost you on the basis of the number of subscribers, but the number of emails.
 So if you have 10,000 subscribers and you send no emails in a month.
 You would pay nothing ($0).
 On the other hand, you would pay the usual bill to MailChimp regardless of whether you sent 0 emails or twice every week.